Group Leader, IBM Tokyo, Accessibility Research, IBM

 Inducted in: 2003

-Ms. Asakawa is currently researching a system to support web designers who are creating more accessible content through support of personalization features that meet the needs of specific users, including people with disabilities.
-She is also researching how various types of visual information can be accessed and represented non-visually, using hearing and touch.
+Chieko researches systems to support web designers who create more accessible content through the support of personalization features that meet the needs of specific users, including people with disabilities.
+She is also researching how various types of visual information can be accessed and represented non-visually using hearing and touch.

 WITI is the premier global organization helping tech-savvy women attain their professional goals.
 With a global network of smart, talented women & a market reach exceeding 2 million, WITI has established powerful strategic alliances and programs to provide connections, resources, & opportunities within a supportive environment of women committed to helping each other.
 WITI's mission is to empower women worldwide to achieve unimagined possibilities and transformations through technology, leadership and economic prosperity.